 CONSTANTLY CHANGING NAMES

 In my time with this loathsome syndicate, I never met an owner, regional manager, or national consultant who didn’t change their business name at least once.
-Some of these guys have name changes numbering in the double digits.
-This is no surprise considering that their parent company has changed names many times.
+Some of these guys have name changes numbering in the double digits and that’s no surprise considering their parent company has changed names many times.

 The Internet would have to be the worst thing that’s ever happened to these people.
 We now live in an age where truth may be told and demons like those who run this contemptible business can be exposed.